ravvitta/cicd-pipeline-train-schedule-jenkins/README.md

 Once it is running, you can access it in a browser at [http://localhost:3000](http://localhost:3000)

 <<<<<<< HEAD
 This should trigger the build.
-WHy is not running
 =======
 This should trigger the build.
 >>>>>>> 3cd3439c59bd9b8fbdc930b651df824a463a3392